danielgsims/squeeze/README.md

 * Fetch and Save User Metadata
 * Add columns to the User List
 * Represents data in an object-oriented fashion
+* PDO wrapper for parameterized queries
+* MVC structure

 TODO
 ====
 * Add Test Coverage
+* Add ability to generate tables from any dataset.